cssr4africa/cssr4africa.github.io/docs/overview.md

-# About the CSSR4Africa Project
+# Overview of the CSSR4Africa Project

  CSSR4Africa is a three-year research project to develop culturally sensitive social robotics for Africa (CSSR4Africa).
 The objectives of the project are
   (i) to identify the verbal and non-verbal social and cultural norms of human interaction that are prevalent in countries in Africa,